Language-Research-Technology/ldaca-website/content/news/posts/Copyrighted-data/index.md

 title: "Copyrighted data: Options and considerations for working with newspapers and other texts"
 date: 2025-09-13T14:29:40+10:00
 tags: ["Governance, rights & access"]
-description: "While corpus linguists might agree that data sharing is preferable—in line with the FAIR principles—the use and analysis of copyrighted data such as published newspaper articles imposes serious limitations.
+description: "While corpus linguists might agree that data sharing is preferable — in line with the FAIR principles — the use and analysis of copyrighted data, such as published newspaper articles, imposes serious limitations.
 What options do linguists have for sharing these corpora outside their research team?
-Chief Investigator Monika Bednarek discusses this question."
+Chief Investigator Monika Bednarek (University of Sydney) discusses this question."
 layout: post
 image: "/news/posts/copyrighted-data/Shewontberightmate.png"
 author: Monika Bednarek